shmsoft/DocParser/README.md

 * For development I prefer IntelliJ.
     * It allows multiple configurations for running and debugging
     * Overall better, I can't say where NetBeans would exceed IntelliJ, except in the UI editor
-    * This project has started its life as a Java project and was converted to a Scala one